Ask Krrish Contact Us

 Key Characteristics:

-method.- sObject Parameters: Can accept sObjects and collections of sObjects as parameters.
+• sObject Parameters: Can accept sObjects and collections as parameters.

-- Chaining: A Queueable job can enqueue another Queueable job (up to 50 jobs in a chain).
-This allows for sequential processing of complex logic.
+• Chaining: A Queueable job can enqueue another (up to 50 jobs in a chain).

 Example: Chaining Updates